prometheus/docs/content/docs/guides/dockerswarm.md

   target_label: docker_node
 ```

-### Scrape a service based on the `prometheus.port` label to avoid having to publish the port
+### Scraping a service based on the `prometheus.port` label to avoid having to publish the port

 ```yaml
 - source_labels: [__address__, __meta_dockerswarm_service_label_prometheus_port]